Amtrak’s Acela is a relaxing and elegant way to travel along the Northeast Corridor, and it is a high-speed train that reaches top speeds of 150 mph!

 The meal choices rotate around every three weeks.

-Perks Of Acela’s First Class
+Perks of Acela’s First Class

 As stated before, Acela First Class includes a meal and drinks, but it has more, depending on where you start.